ebajcar/web10199_worksheets/worksheets/set01.md

 # Exercises
 Set up a project for each problem.
 Keep all versions of your solution for each project.
 For each problem, write out the algorithm that you plan to use (and modify if your implementation deviates from your original plan).
+This week complete the setup (HTML5 and CSS3) use README.md file to make notes and analyze.
+Identify what you know, what you understand, what you don't know and what questions to ask.
+Participate in Piazza to collaborate with the rest of the class, including the professor.
+Use the IPO (input-process-output) to determine what variables you will need, what functionality (operators, functions,...)
+See example below.

 1. **Fibonacci numbers**